 SKEPTIC: “Well, Jesus’ disciples might have just made up the stories about His miracles.”

 Well, I’m not sure what their motivation would have been for doing that.
 Liars lie to get out of trouble or gain some type of advantage or benefit.
 But what the early Christians said about Jesus, didn’t get them out of trouble or result in any kind of benefit.
 The things they said and wrote about Jesus got them in trouble.
 What they received was rejection, persecution, torture, and martyrdom.
 Hardly a list of perks!
 That, to me, is compelling evidence these men were telling the truth about Jesus.

 So in addition to . . .

 1. The Cosmos

 2. The Conditions for Life

 . . . we have a fifth reason you can be confident God exists:

 5. Christ Jesus

-Friends, this evidence from cosmology, biology, philosophy, history, and the Bible is a reminder that there is a God!
+This evidence from cosmology, biology, philosophy, history, and the Bible is a reminder that God really exists!
 If you have placed your faith in Jesus Christ, you haven’t followed after cleverly devised fables.
 Your faith isn’t grounded in wishful thinking.
 Your faith is grounded in the truth.
 There is good evidence that the God of the Bible is actually there (see my article “Can We Trust the Bible?”).
 What good news this is!